JustinAronson/News/README.md

 `npm run start`

-The website will be at: http://localhost:3000/ unless you already have something else running in your localhost:3000, then a specific link is provided in the terminal
+The website will be at: http://localhost:3000/

+*If you already have something else running in your localhost:3000, then a specific link is provided in the terminal*